lapisdecor/DCProject/codebook.md

 STANDING
 LAYING

-The variables names that have **meanfreq** at the end of the name refer originally to weighted average of the frequency components to obtain a mean frequency.
+The variables names that have **meanfreq** at the end of their name refer originally to weighted average of the frequency components to obtain a mean frequency.
 Their value on the tidy dataset is the mean of this value grouped by subject and activity.

 3. Summary Choices
 ==================

 The tidy dataset results mainly from merging the X_train.txt and X_test.txt files with the subject_train.txt, subject_test.txt, y_train.txt and y_test.txt  and only contains a subset of the original data.
 The inertial signals folder and data **was not used** and that data is not part of the final tidy data set.
 Activities are originally numbers and were tranformed into descriptive alphanumeric values described in 2.
 Remaining variables in the tidy dataset are extracted only from the measurements on the mean and standard deviation for each measurement.
 The final dataset has the average of each variable for each activity and each subject.

 4. Study Design
 ===============

-The data used in this tidy dataset was referenced in the coursera "Getting and Cleaning Data" course provided by Johns Hopkins Bloomberg School of Public Health and coursera.
-You can take or access this course at
+The data used in this tidy dataset was referenced in the coursera **"Getting and Cleaning Data"** course provided by Johns Hopkins Bloomberg School of Public Health and coursera.
+You can take the course or access it at

 https://www.coursera.org/course/getdata